 Box Additional Configuration - Mule 4

-To use the Box connector in a Mule application, configure a global Box configuration element that can be used by as many Box connectors as needed for your application.
+To use the Box connector in a Mule app, configure a global Box configuration element to use by as many Box connectors as needed for your application.

 Click the Global Elements tab at the base of the canvas.

 In the Global Configuration Elements screen, click Create.

 In the Choose Global Type wizard, expand Connector Configuration and select Mule-box-connector Config and click OK.

 OAUTH 2.0with Authorization Code, grant type displays.
 This is the only configuration that Box connector supports.

 Specifies the client identifier as assigned by the authorization server when the client application was registered.

 The port where Box services listen for incoming requests.
 Default: 443

 The base path for the Box services' base URI.